slowernews/hamster-system/README.md

 ---
 ####Introduction:

-This system is influenced by:

-- [GTD](http://amzn.to/1BKSJbz).
-Resuming: *Everything is* a *project*, an *action* or a *list*.
+Hamster-system is an ultra simple implementation of [GTD](http://amzn.to/1BKSJbz) (Resuming: *Everything is* a *project*, an *action* or a *list*.)
-- [Secret Weapon](http://www.thesecretweapon.org/media/Manifesto/The-Secret-Weapon-Manifesto.pdf), used to manage actions in Evernote.
+Without understanding GTD this system will not make much sense.
+Hamster-system has 2 components:

+1 - Project-system (to organize your documents) using or influenced by:

 - [SemVer](http://www.semver.org/), used for file versioning.
 - [Twitter](https://twitter.com/)'s concept of *#* and *@*, used for *project* notation.

-Without understanding these concepts this system will not make much sense.
+2 - Action-system (to organize your workflow) using or influenced by:

+- [Secret Weapon](http://www.thesecretweapon.org/media/Manifesto/The-Secret-Weapon-Manifesto.pdf), used to manage actions in Evernote.

 ---
 ###Organize your documents (Project-system)